When Should You Seek Marriage Counseling And Does It Actually Work?

 - Parents indicated that in nearly 75% of cases, children involved in therapy showed positive changes in behavior.

-How Can You Ensure You Get The Most Out Of Marriage Counseling?
+How Can You Ensure You Get The Most Out Of Marital Counseling?

-Marriage counseling is effective, but that effectiveness is dependent on the mindset and actions of the persons involved - you and your partner.
-Here are some points to consider beforehand to give some support to the marriage counseling process.
+Marital counseling is effective, but that effectiveness is dependent on the mindset and actions of the persons involved - you and your partner.
+Here are some points to consider beforehand to give some support to the marital counseling process.

 - Don't place all the blame on your spouse: "It takes two to tango."
 For instance, if your partner cheated and you turned to withhold, or spiteful acts as punishment instead of facing the issue head-on, then you both have contributed to the current situation.